nrasch86/GitGlowSkincare/README.md

 To run this application locally:

 - Clone the repository
--Open up an integrated terminal from the root directory -Run "npm install"
+- Open up an integrated terminal from the root directory
+- Run "npm install"
--Run "npm run develop"
+- Run "npm run develop"
-Enjoy!
+- Enjoy!

 ## Deployment